Elias Díaz Player Props: Rockies vs. Astros

 - The pitching staff for the Astros has a collective 9.3 K/9, the seventh-best in MLB.

-- The Astros' 3.63 team ERA ranks second across all league pitching staffs.
+- The Astros have a 3.60 team ERA that ranks second among all MLB pitching staffs.

-- Astros pitchers combine to rank 15th in baseball in home runs surrendered (94 total, 1.1 per game).
+- Astros pitchers combine to give up 95 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Bielak gets the start for the Astros, his ninth of the season.
-He is 3-4 with a 4.37 ERA and 37 strikeouts in 47 1/3 innings pitched.

-- The righty last appeared on Saturday, June 17 against the Cincinnati Reds, when he threw 4 2/3 innings, allowing four earned runs while giving up five hits.
+- The right-hander last pitched on Thursday against the St. Louis Cardinals, when he went seven scoreless innings while giving up four hits.

-- The 27-year-old has an ERA of 4.37, with 7 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .300 batting average against him.
+- The 28-year-old has amassed a 3.13 ERA and 6.6 strikeouts per nine innings in 10 games this season, while giving up a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.